I figure why waste time introing what you already know.

 We need two or three more superpowers.

-We can't be the loan super.
+We can't be the lone superpower.

 We need another superpower so that it's balanced out out there.

-I mean, that was the that was the thinking.
+I mean, that was the thinking.

 What are we doing with Iran?

-What do we do in North Korea?
+What are we doing in North Korea?

 We're trying to contain them.

-Uh and we're trying to contain Al Qaeda.
+And we're trying to contain Al-Qaeda.

-Now, the Marshall Plan, at the time the Marshall Plan was underway, it was criticized for not eliminating central planning.
+Now, the Marshall Plan, at the time the Marshall Plan was underway, it was criticized For not eliminating central planning.

 The Marshall Plan kept in place the whole central planning concept there.